Circularity in Textiles: Circular Sustainability Trends in the UK Textiles Industry

 In a circular system, products and materials are never wasted.
 They are regenerated through various processes such as recycling products, refurbishing, re-manufacturing and composting.

-- To regenerate nature.
+- Regenerating nature.
 This involves moving from a linear economy to a circular one.

-A circular economy "supports natural processes and lets nature thrive".
-In this type of situation, we reduce producing waste.
-This is a more resilient structure – it’s better for humans, businesses, and the environment.
+When an economy is circular, it "supports natural processes and lets nature thrive".
+In this situation, we reduce producing waste.
+This more resilient structure is better for humans, the business industry, and the environment.

 How to Move to a Circular Economy